 I wanted to try and find the sweet spot between affordability, processing power, reliability.
-I could pickup an old desktop PC for $0 which would be more than adequate in terms of performance, however I wasn’t confident it would last the distance running 24x7 in a non air-conditioned storage room!
+I could pickup an old desktop PC for next to nothing which would be more than adequate in terms of performance, however I wasn’t confident it would last the distance running 24x7 in a non air-conditioned storage room!

 A low power ARM chip on a consumer router (that would support OpenWRT) was my next thought, however these tend to be a little underpowered for what I needed, not to mention very limited in terms of RAM + persistent storage.